sagiegurari/angular-web-notification/project/config/README-template.md

 <a name="overview"></a>
 ## Overview
-The angular-web-notification is an angular service wrapper for the web notifications API.
+The {"gitdown": "gitinfo", "name": "name"} is an angular service wrapper for the web notifications API.

 It is using the HTML5-Desktop-Notifications library which provides a unified API for all browsers.